These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting the impact of swallowing and speaking difficulties on work and daily life

-Why: The DBQ has a dedicated field for functional impact.
+The DBQ has a dedicated field for functional impact.
 If you describe symptoms without explaining how they prevent specific work tasks and daily activities, the examiner may rate the functional impairment as minimal.

-Do this instead: Prepare a written list of specific work tasks and daily activities that your swallowing and speaking difficulties prevent or limit.
+Instead: Prepare a written list of specific work tasks and daily activities that your swallowing and speaking difficulties prevent or limit.
 Present this at the exam.
 The functional impact section of the DBQ is directly tied to the overall disability rating.

 Impact: Can shift rating from 10% to 20-40%